-For the General Fund, final budget basis revenue of \$24.5 million changed less than \$111,000 due to other financing sources such as transfers in and out.
+For the General Fund, final budget basis revenue of \$29.2 million increased \$2 million over original budgeted revenues due to other higher than expected income tax collections.
 The General Fund had an adequate fund balance to cover all expenditures and comply with the City's fund balance policy (ORD 20-20).

-The variances between budgeted and actual expenditures represent fiscally conservative spending and budgeting practices for the City.
+The variances between budgeted and actual expenditures represent fiscally conservative spending and budgeting practices for the City as well as timing changes for some of the capital project schedules.
+The high inflationary market caused some projects not to receive acceptable bids to move forward in 2022.